HogeFinance/HogeScraper/README.md

 ```

 # Threading:
 HogeScraper should be thread-safe.
-Each Contract and Chain object has an internal lock that controls access to all state changing methods
+Each Contract and Chain object has an internal lock that controls access to all state changing methods(also see [get_addr.py](https://github.com/Durendal/HogeScraper/blob/main/get_addrs.py))
 ```python
 from queue import Queue
 from threading import Thread